Contributed By ACSV Legal

 PE investors generally acquire capital contribution (share capital) in limited liability companies or shares in joint stock companies by way of a capital contribution assignment agreement or share purchase agreement (SPA).
 Since the SPA must be submitted to the competent authorities as part of the licensing process, in practice, the parties will often supplement this document with more detailed terms.

 Vietnamese PE transactions may take the form of either primary or secondary sales.
 Many PE buyers also choose to obtain a minority position first, while securing an option to acquire more shares at a later stage, subject to pre-agreed valuations.

-The most common deals are minority investments usually sub-USD20 million, which are growth capital-driven deals and are funded by unleveraged equity, mainly because (a) onshore acquisition finance is unavailable, and (b) smaller offshore PE funds are seldom in a position to leverage their balance sheets or cross collateralise their existing portfolios to raise cheaper offshore debt.
+The most common deals are minority investments usually sub-USD20 million, which are growth capital-driven deals funded by unleveraged equity, mainly because (i) onshore acquisition finance is unavailable; and (ii) smaller offshore PE funds are seldom in a position to leverage their balance sheets or cross-collateralise their existing portfolios to raise cheaper offshore debt.
 Larger buyout funds (for deals usually in excess of USD100 million) tend to leverage their equity through multiple layers of structurally subordinated debt.